 The Natural History Museum's long-awaited Richard Gilder Center for Science, Education, and Innovation has opened to the public.
 In addition to stunning architecture, there's also a permanent butterfly vivarium, an insectarium dedicated to the most diverse group of creatures on the planet, and the immersive experience Invisible Worlds, pictured here.
 The exhibition lets you explore networks of life at all scales, including several invisible to the human eye.
 You'll become part of the story as your movements influence the projections around you.
 The range of experiences is amazing, including satellite networks, the human brain, interactions in Central Park, jellyfish, the Brazilian rainforest, and a humpback whale.
 415 Columbus Ave., 212-769-5100 amnh.org

 Small is Beautiful: Miniature Art Universe

 Concerto for Piano Peeler, 2017, by Vincent Bal.

 Think small.
 Very small.
 A new pop up gathers together a crop of internet artists who are putting ingenious slants on size.
 Reconnect with a childhood fascination with small-scale universes—and maybe introduce little eyes to fresh ways of seeing—at NYC's Small is Beautiful: Miniature Art Exhibition.
 (The artwork, which got its start as a movement on social media, is in places so small you'll use a magnifying glass.)
-The experience is slated to run through August, open Tuesdays through Sundays.
+Open Tuesdays through Sundays.
+Thru December 31st, 2023.
 718 Broadway, smallisbeautifulart.com/nyc

 The Friends Experience